remrc/Self-Balancing-Bike/README.md

 Arduino nano, Nidec 24H motors, MPU6050, 3S 1000 mAh LiPo battery.

-Balancing controller can be tuned remotely over bluetooth.
+Balancing controller can be tuned remotely over bluetooth (but do this only if you know what you are doing).

 Example (change K1):